telerik/blazor-docs/components/combobox/events.md

 The `ValueChanged` event fires upon every change of the user selection.
 When [custom values]({%slug components/combobox/custom-value%}) are enabled, it fires upon every keystroke, like in a regular `<input>` element.

 The examples below use binding to primitive types for brevity, you can use [full models]({%slug components/combobox/databind%}) as well.
 Make sure to review the [Data Binding - Missing Value or Data]({%slug components/combobox/databind%}#missing-value-or-data) section to provide all necessary parameters to the component if you do so.
+The type of the argument in the lambda expression must match the type of the `Value` of the component.

 >caption Handle ValueChanged